shaloo/docs.arcana/docs/integrations/shardeum/integrate_shardeum.md

 {% include "./code-snippets/auth_sendtransaction.md" %}

-The Arcana wallet springs into action when a user initiates a 'send token' transaction through the wallet UI or the application code triggers the blockchain send transaction programmatically.
-The following figure shows the Arcana wallet screen that shows up allowing users to input the token amount, gas, and recipient details for sending tokens.
+The {{config.extra.arcana.wallet_name}} springs into action when a user initiates a 'send token' transaction through the wallet UI or the application code triggers the blockchain send transaction programmatically.
+The following figure shows the {{config.extra.arcana.wallet_name}} screen that shows up allowing users to input the token amount, gas, and recipient details for sending tokens.

 <img src="/img/an_wallet_send_shm.png"/>